History M.A. FAQs

 The GRE is the Graduate Record Examination.
 It is one method that the history department uses to evaluate your preparation and readiness for graduate-level work.
 The GRE General Test consists of three parts -- Analytical Writing, Verbal Reasoning, and Quantitative Reasoning.
 The history department at Western does not require students to take a subject test, only the general test.
 For more information about the examination, preparation, and scheduling please visit the GRE website at http://www.ets.org/gre/

-Yes!
-MA students may use HL 218 as a shared study room.
-MA Students will comply with the agreement between the history department and library regarding the use of this study room.
+Yes.
+MA students may use HL 312 as a shared study room.
+MA Students will comply with the agreement between the history department and library regarding the use of this study room. .

-The Office of Graduate Studies at Western requires students to apply for graduation in the term before the term in which they wish to graduate (10-15 weeks before their expected completion date).
+The Office of Graduate Studies at Western requires students to apply for graduation in the term prior to the term in which they wish to graduate.
+Students submit an application for graduation form to the Graduate Programs office.
+The form is available here as a pdf: http://wou.edu/provost/graduate/documents/Website/Application%20for%20Completion%20of%20a%20Masters%20Degree.pdf

 How do I apply, prepare for and complete comprehensive examinations?

-The questions are intended to examine the student’s preparation in the field for which the faculty offered coursework.
+Exam questions are intended to examine the student's preparation in the field for which the faculty offered coursework.
 The questions are not necessarily restricted to the specific material covered in the particular course(s) in which the student enrolled.
 Students preparing for the comprehensive exams, therefore, should schedule a meeting with each member of their examining committee to discuss what they should do to prepare for the exams, and to discuss the general scope of the questions that they will be expected to answer.
-Regardless of how faculty construct the questions that they offer, they are restricted to offering an allocation of questions based on the following ratio: each graduate-level course that they offered and which a graduate student successfully completed qualifies that professor to offer no more than two questions for the written portion of the comprehensive exams for that particular graduate student.
+Regardless of how faculty construct the questions that they offer, that professor may offer no more than two questions for the written portion of the comprehensive exams for that particular graduate student.

 Students will report to the Social Science Division Office (HSS 231) to begin their exams at the time scheduled by pre-arrangement with the History M.A.
 Graduate Coordinator.
-Students will write their exams in blue books or on a secure computer provided to the Division office by the graduate school, following the time constraints and other guidelines specified in the exam at the time they report to the division office to begin the exam.
+Students will write their exams on a secure computer in the Division office, following the time constraints and other guidelines specified in the exam at the time they report to the division office to begin the exam.

 Students who fail the written portion of the comprehensive examination will be required to retake one or both areas of the exam, at the discretion of their examining committee, before they will be allowed to proceed to the oral portion of the comprehensive exams.